Sustainable Tourism: Concrete Actions in the Outaouais

 Getting back to nature

 Book a stay in one of HOM Mini Cottages’ unusual accommodations.
 The modern mini chalets are built on piles, so you’ll spend the night among the treetops.
 In terms of nature conservation, this type of construction reduces the structure’s ecological footprint and minimizes its impact on the local ecosystem.
-For the same reason, the establishment asks visitors to stay on the trails during their stay.
+For the same reason, the establishment asks visitors to stay on the trails when walking around the site.
 Charging stations for electric vehicles are available on site.

 For a low-environmental-impact experience in the heart of the forest, treat yourself to a high-end, eco-responsible stay at a Terre & Neige cottage.
 You can have responsibly catered meal boxes delivered right to your chalet door!
 The nature and provenance of each product is provided.
 The owners make a point of featuring local and seasonal products, often sourced only a few kilometres from the property.